 For example, if you experienced childhood abuse, chances are you’ll avoid going to where that abuse occurred.
 Or, if you were in a car crash that left you with PTSD, the color of the cars involved may trigger bad memories.

+Still, while bad memories often trigger BPD, good memories can also have this effect.
 When a good memory appears, it can remind the person with BPD of happier times.
 Therefore, fueling certain aspects of their BPD, such as rejection sensitivity. ⁵

 How to Cope with BPD Triggers?

 If you struggle with BPD, there are ways to manage triggers before the onset of intense symptoms.
-While the best course of action remains treatment, some have incorporated the following steps in order to relieve triggers:
+While the best course of action remains treatment, some have incorporated the following steps to relieve triggers:

-• Avoiding Triggers (if possible) – With triggers identified, you may be able to avoid certain ones.
+- Avoid Triggers (if possible) – With triggers identified, you may be able to avoid certain ones.
 For example, if you find certain movies that trigger you, you can avoid those movies.
 Naturally, not all triggers can be avoided.
 In such cases:

 Final Word

-³ frontiers in Psychiatry: The Role of Trauma in Early Onset Borderline Personality Disorder: A Biopsychosocial Perspective
+³ Bozzatello P, Rocca P, Baldassarri L, Bosia M, Bellino S. The Role of Trauma in Early Onset Borderline Personality Disorder: A Biopsychosocial Perspective.
+Front Psychiatry.
+2021 Sep 23;12:721361. doi: 10.3389/fpsyt.2021.721361.
+PMID: 34630181; PMCID: PMC8495240.

 Leave a Reply